jdogresorg/Broadcast-Token-Naming-System/docs/BTNS-420.md

 ## LIST command
-This `ACTION` allows one to create lists of items for usage in BTNS functions
+This command creates a list of items for use in BTNS commands

 `PARAM` options:
 - `ITEM` - may be any valid `TICK`, `ASSET`, or address